fossabot/device42-jira-node/README.md

 <!-- DESCRIPTION/ -->

-Sample code for a Node.js server-side app to accept data from Device42 and create a JIRA Issue with the result.
+Sample code for a Node 8+ server-side app to accept data from Device42 and create a JIRA Issue with the result.

 <!-- /DESCRIPTION -->